LDAWG-a11y/a11yWebApp/src/guides/how-to-write-an-accessibility-statement.md

 ### Know your accessibility issues

 The accessibility statement is the final piece of an accessibility testing journey.
 To write a statement you are going to provide information on known accessibility issues on a website which must include the standards they fail against, information about how this affects the users and what you are doing about it.
-To get this information you must first have completed some accessibility testing against the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
+To get this information you must first have completed some accessibility testing against the Web Content Accessibility Guidelines (WCAG).
+The latest version of WCAG is 2.2 but you may still receive testing results against 2.1, or 2.0 frequently from suppliers.

 There are several ways to test including using semi-automated tools or manual testing.
 We always encourage a comprehensive accessibility audit which includes automated and manual testing, including testing with common pieces of assistive technology to get a good picture of the accessibility issues of a system.